Budget airline Ryanair says it plans to close some of its bases and will fly fewer passengers.

 Ryanair has warned they plan to downsize and close some of its airport locations because of the delays to deliveries of Boeing’s 737 Max aircraft.
 The airline says it will reduce the number of flights it operates next summer and now expects to carry 157 million passengers in the year to March 2021, rather than 162 million.

-Ryanair said the shortfall in aircraft deliveries will mean “some base cuts and closures” for the winter and next summer, and it has started talking to airports to identify which underperforming or lossmaking bases to shut from November.
+Ryanair said the shortfall in aircraft shipments will mean “some base cuts and closures” for the winter and next summer, and it has started talking to airports to identify which Subpar or lossmaking bases to shut from November.
 Ryanair will consult with its staff and unions.

 Ryanair is Europe’s biggest budget airline and ordered 135 of the 737 Max planes, but the planes remain grounded after two crashes.